muskang-005/Smart-energy-monitoring-system/README.md

-# Smart-energy-monitoring-system
+# Smart Energy Monitoring System
 ## Abstract
-This project presents a smart energy monitoring system using Arduino that measures an analog input (simulated current using a potentiometer), calculates power consumption, and estimates energy usage in real time.
-It also provides overload indication using a buzzer and LED, along with cost estimation for efficient energy management.
+This project is based on a smart energy monitoring system using Arduino as a tool for measuring analog input (simulated current using a potentiometer), calculating power consumption, and estimating energy consumption in real time.
+It also provides overload indication using a buzzer and an LED, as well as cost estimation for efficient energy consumption.

 ## Table of Contents